yuantt83/project_examples/CNN_spiral_arm_detection/README.md

      * sqlcl.py: SDSS python SQL module <br/>

-* cnn_standard:  build a standard convolutional network using Tensorflow and Keras.
+* cnn_standard:  build a vanilla convolutional network using Tensorflow and Keras.
 This is a good exercise to understand how CNN works and how sensitive the result is with respect to hyperparameters and input datasets. <br/>